top of page

 HEALTH & WELLNESS

-Mild Hyperbaric Oxygen Therapy, or mild HBOT, is a therapy that involves what's known as a Hyperbaric chamber.
+Mild Hyperbaric Oxygen Therapy, or mild HBOT, is a therapy that involves a Hyperbaric chamber.
 The chamber can be described as a space or pod-like structure in which you sit or lie down.
 In this chamber is where the magic of Mild Hyperbaric Oxygen Therapy happens.
 Mild hyperbaric oxygen therapy (HBOT) is a therapy that increases oxygen concentration in the blood and body tissues by increasing the environmental pressure, enhancing the body's natural healing process.

 There are two types of HBOT Chambers: Soft Shell (also called Mild) and Hard Shell Chambers.
-Better Brain & Body has a Mild, Soft Shell chamber, a holistic alternative to traditional Hard Shell Chambers often found in medical clinics.
+Better Brain & Body has a Mild, soft-shell chamber, a holistic alternative to traditional hard-shell chambers often found in medical clinics.
 Check out the difference below.

 Now that some science has been covered, let's answer the central question: